Skip to content

 Development

-Web Application Development in Norway: Cost, Process, and What to Expect
+Web Development and Web Applications in Norway: Cost and What You Get

 A web application is software you use through a browser — nothing to install locally.
 Examples include order management systems, customer portals, internal dashboards, and case processing tools.
 Web applications are accessible from any device and easy to update without distributing new software to every user.